Admin-7/Mr-Robot-techniques/InfoSec.md

 # At AnarchoTechNYC

-* [[Mr. Robot's Netflix 'n' Hack|Activities and events#mr-robots-netflix-n-hack]], a weekly guided tour of hacking tools in pop culture
+* [[Mr. Robot's Netflix 'n' Hack]], a weekly guided tour of hacking tools in pop culture

 # CTFs and Hacking Games